ishirley34/liri-node-app/README.md

 # liri-node-app

-Before you begin you need to get twitter api keys from twitter and place them in keys.example.js and rename the file to keys.js
+Before you begin you need clone the repo to your computer and to get twitter api keys from twitter and place them in keys.example.js and rename the file to keys.js

+Next run NPM install then run liri.js using Node and follow the prompts.

 This is a CLI that will prompt you to choose 1 of 4 things.